FSlyne/gnote/readme.md

 Recent Files: Automatically tracks and lists the last 10 opened files for quick access.

-Search: Real-time search box that can query file names or perform full-text searches inside documents.
+Search: Real-time search box that can query file names or perform full-text searches inside documents; supports `#tag` shortcut searches and includes a clear (×) control that resets the tree to the default view.

 2. Document Intelligence (The "Scanner")
 Automatic Parsing: When you open a Google Doc, the right sidebar ("Scanner") automatically analyzes the content.

-Outline View: Displays a clickable table of contents based on the document's Headings.
+Outline View: Displays a clickable table of contents based on the document's Headings (Google Docs only; other MIME types are skipped with a notice).

-Task Extraction: Identifies and lists tasks marked with [], [ ], or TODO:.
+Task Extraction: Identifies and lists tasks marked with [], [ ], TODO:, native checkboxes, or manual strikethrough.

 Tag Extraction: detailed listing of all hashtags (#tag) found in the text.

 Metadata Extraction: Finds and lists Key::Value pairs (e.g., Status:: Done).

 Master Index Sync: A button to sync all found tags and tasks to a central "Master Index" Google Sheet for a global dashboard view.
+Comments: Lists document comments; provides a manual sync button to push findings.

 3. File Management
 Drag & Drop Moving: Move files into folders by dragging them in the tree view.